-The meeting moved to an in camera discussion at 1:37 p.m.

-MOTION: (Ruck/Gray) that the Board of Governors move out of the in camera discussion.
-CARRIED.
+The meeting mo oved to an in camera discussion at 1:3/p.m.
+MOTION: CARRIED.
+(Ruck/Gray) that the Board of Governors move out of the in camera discussion.
 The meeting of the Board of Governors' Executive Committee was adjourned at 2:28 p.m.

-Respectfully submitted,
+Respectfully su bmitted,

+Jennifer Gray